ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

             evolved_state = QuantumCircuit(1)
             evolved_state.append(evol_gate, [0])

-In a similar manner, the ``opflow.MatrixEvolution`` class performs evolution by classical matrix exponentiation, constructing a circuit with ``UnitaryGate``\s or ``HamiltonianGate``\s containing the exponentiation of the operator.
+In a similar manner, the :class:`~qiskit.opflow.MatrixEvolution` class performs evolution by classical matrix exponentiation, constructing a circuit with :class:`~UnitaryGate`\s or :class:`~HamiltonianGate`\s containing the exponentiation of the operator.
-This class is no longer necessary, as the ``HamiltonianGate``\s can be directly handled by the algorithms.
+This class is no longer necessary, as the :class:`~HamiltonianGate`\s can be directly handled by the algorithms.

 .. list-table:: Migration of ``qiskit.opflow.evolutions (2/2)``
    :header-rows: 1